QuentinRa/blog.quentinra.dev/proj/agile-scrum/index.md

 # Agile Scrum

-Agile scrum is a agile method a conducting a project.
+Agile Scrum is an agile method that may be used for conducting a project.

 The client will give you some specifications, called **product backlog** to the one that will interact with him called **product owner**.
-Your goal with be to create from theses specs the minimum to have a project that is working.
+Your goal with be to create from these specifications the minimum to have a project that is working.

 Once you have that, you will demonstrate in front of